StuteeP/Project_1/README.md

 Using the GitHub API, I retrieved user profiles and repositories by iterating through API pages, saving each user's relevant details to `users.csv` and repositories to `repositories.csv`.

 ### Key Findings
-- Tokyo GitHub users favor certain companies and technologies, with a notable trend in language popularity.
+- Tokyo GitHub users favor certain companies and technologies, with a notable trend in language popularity like JavaScript.
 - Certain types of repositories tend to attract higher star ratings.

 ### Recommendations